Íon MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns transactions for bank accounts (BANK or CREDIT type) and distinguishes it from siblings like openfinance_list_credit_card_bills and openfinance_get_item_status.
-It specifies the scope and unique use for credit card itemized transactions.
+The description clearly states the tool returns transactions for BANK or CREDIT accounts, and explicitly distinguishes from sibling tools like openfinance_list_credit_card_bills and openfinance_list_accounts, specifying that for CREDIT accounts this is the ONLY way to get itemized transactions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.